-When I think of ease, I think of inner peace.
+When I think of ease, inner peace comes to mind.
 How do we cultivate a feeling of inner peace when the world around us can feel so busy, chaotic, and uncertain?

 I truly believe the answer is mindfulness.